 Types of Parenting Time and Visitation Disputes Our Child Custody Attorneys Handle

 It is common for one parent to believe that the other parent should not have a regular parenting time schedule and should have restricted or limited parenting time with the children due to mental health issues, substance abuse or history of abuse and/or neglect.
 This requires additional testimony, information, and investigation but can be done.
 Another common type is where the parents live in different states and a schedule has to be fashioned to provide for transportation as well as the cost of transportation.
 Another common scenario is where one party wants 50% of the time and that will look different with each family since each family has its own specific schedules, routines, and needs.

 Why You Need an Experienced Chicago Child Custody Lawyer to Help You with Parenting Time Plans and Issues

 It is important to have an experienced Child Custody Lawyer in Chicago to help you with this process so that you can make sure your case is prepared and ready to present to the court in the event you cannot reach an agreement and must ask the court to decide.
 You must start very early getting things lined up and prepared for this, just in case.
 Your attorney will provide you with what will be important to the court and what should and should not be done and said during the pendency of your case to work towards the best outcome for you in the event you end up in a trial about parenting time.

-The Anderson and Boback Family Law Attorneys are here to help Chicago parents at all stages of the process of working out a parenting time plan – whether you are in mediation, just getting started discussing with the other parent, or are working with a Guardian Ad Litem.
+The Anderson Boback & Marshall Family Law Attorneys are here to help Chicago parents at all stages of the process of working out a parenting time plan – whether you are in mediation, just getting started discussing with the other parent, or are working with a Guardian Ad Litem.
 At all stages of the parenting time and visitation process, we provide you with a complete road map of things that need to be done, not done, documented, change, kept in place, etc. Our goal is to always work with you to determine what your best outcome is and then make a plan of action to get there.